devKarthikRaj/Singapore-Rocketry-Club-Avionics/README.md

 ## Serial Monitor with Arduino CLI
 arduino-cli monitor -p COM12 -c baudrate=57600

+# Various APRS Code Files Available
+* APRS_Test: GPS blocking.
+This code will prevent the LightAPRS module from transmitting if there is no GPS.
+Need to be under the open sky and have 4 or more satellites for a GPS lock and to transmit if running this code.
+* APRS_Fake_GPS_Test: Transmits a fake GPS location (Starbase, Texas) so that testing can be done indoors.
+* APRS_Test_NoGPS_EmptyPacket: No GPS, Transmits an empty packet for testing purposes.

 # Further Troubleshooting
 * The problem seems to be deeper than we thought.
 The fact that AFSK1200 is not decoding APRS packets inside GQRX and Direwolf is also not decoding APRS packets is worrying.
 * The next step would be to find a clean [APRS tone](https://commons.wikimedia.org/wiki/File%3AAFSK_1200_baud.ogg?utm_source=chatgpt.com) and record this as a WAV file and playback to Direwolf and see if it can decode it.
 * If Direwolf can decode this clean sample APRS tone then the problem is with the LightAPRS transmitter - Analyse the LightAPRS code and tweak the SA818V settings to fix it.
 * If Direwolf cannot decode this clean sample APRS tone then the problem is with the receiver side DSP.
+* While testing, it might be useful to tune the Baofeng handheld transceiver to 144.390MHz and keep it on.
+It will play the APRS tone everytime the LightAPRS transmits, good for confirming how good the transmitted signal is.